Single Procurement Document (SPD)

 Where do I specify my minimum requirements?

-If using the online SPD (Scotland) module within PCS, you should include your specific requirements and minimum standards with the corresponding SPD question(s).
+If using the online SPD module on PCS, you should include your specific requirements within the corresponding SPD question(s).

 A set of standardised statements may help you to explain these requirements in a consistent format.

-This set of standardised statements has been developed to support you in explaining your selection criteria to bidders.
+Standardised statements have been developed to support you in explaining your selection criteria to bidders.

-SPD Question Standard Statement tailored to procurement exercise
+SPD Question Standardised Statement tailored to procurement exercise

 The bidder should provide its (“general”) yearly turnover for the number of financial years specified in the relevant Contract Notice Bidders will be required to have a minimum “general” yearly turnover of £2m GBP for the last 2 years

 Some of the standardised statements, for example those relating to Environmental Management Legislation and Quality Management Procedures, are very lengthy.
 Therefore you should review these carefully and ensure that you only select only those parts of the standardised statements that allow you to specify your minimum requirements.
-You should be careful to ensure that the criteria included is proportionate and not overly onerous on the bidder.
+You should be careful to ensure that the criteria included is proportionate..

-This process will enable you to adopt a standard approach to defining the selection criteria in Contract Notices (and in PINs being used as Calls for Competition).
+This process will enable you to adopt a standard approach to defining the selection criteria in Contract Notices.

-If using the online SPD (Scotland) module on PCS there is no need to add the statements in the contract notice, it should be added directly to the module.
+If using the online SPD module on PCS there is no need to add the statements to the Contract Notice, it should be added directly beside the question in the module.

 More information on where to state information in the Contract Notice can be found on the Contract Notice and Advertising station.